kids encyclopedia robot

 Alma mater Georgetown University (BS)

-Taro Kono (河野 太郎, Kōno Tarō, born 10 January 1963) is a Japanese politician serving as the Minister for Digital Transformation since August 2022.
+Taro Kono (河野 太郎, Kōno Tarō, born 10 January 1963) is a Japanese politician who served as the Minister for Digital Transformation from 2022 to 2024.
 A member of the Liberal Democratic Party, he previously served as Minister for Administrative Reform and Regulatory Reform from 2015 to 2016 and from 2020 to 2021, and was the Minister for Foreign Affairs and Minister of Defense under Prime Minister Shinzo Abe.
 He is also a member of the House of Representatives representing Kanagawa's 15th district since 1996.

 Taro Kono was born on 10 January 1963, in Hiratsuka, Kanagawa, the oldest of the three children of Yōhei Kōno, a former President of the Liberal Democratic Party and Speaker of the House of Representatives.
 He was born into a family of politicians: his father, his grandfather Ichirō Kōno, and his great-uncle Kenzō Kōno (Speaker of the House of Councillors between 1971 and 1977), were all active in Japanese politics.